#PBFCRush

 WHO WE ARE

-Perdido Bay Futbol Club (PBFC) is a non-profit organization established in 2006 dedicated to the education and development of youth soccer players in all levels of competitive play.
+Perdido Bay Futbol Club (PBFC) is a non-profit organization established in 2006, dedicated to the education and development of youth soccer players at all levels of competitive play.
+The club was founded by Fred Garth, John Guidroz, Fred Krause, and Ken Parson — all sharing a long-term vision of making Perdido a place where players could learn, grow, and thrive.

-PBFC Rush believes in establishing the relationships between parents and players within the CLUB under the “ONE CLUB” concept and also seeks a strong relationship with the local community.
+PBFC Rush also believes in building strong relationships between parents and players through the “One Club” philosophy, while maintaining a deep connection to the local community.

 MISSION STATEMENT